 Measure the footprint and the delivery path first

-Start with your room’s “usable rectangle,” not the retailer’s glamour photo.
-Tape the sofa’s footprint on the floor (include room to walk past it and space for a coffee table), then live with that outline for a day: walk in from the entry, pass through to the kitchen, sit down and stand up.
-If the tape makes daily traffic feel tight, the right answer might be a slimmer profile or a modular setup rather than forcing a big frame.
-Before ordering, measure the narrowest point from truck to living room—doors, hallway width, stair turns, elevators, and tight corners.
+Start with the usable rectangle in your room, not the retailer photo.
+Tape the sofa’s footprint on the floor, leave enough room to walk past it and use a coffee table, and then live with that outline for a day.
+Walk in from the entry, pass through your normal route, and sit down and stand up around it.
+If traffic already feels tight, a slimmer profile or modular layout may work better than forcing in a bigger frame.
+Before ordering, measure the narrowest point from the truck to the living room—doors, hallways, stair turns, elevators, and tight corners.

 Define “four seats” using inside seating width